NH3Error/NH3Error.github.io/README.md

 </div>

 ## Summary
 Hi.
 I'm an IT professional with a Bachelor of Science in Information Technology degree, currently working as an IT Administrator at a financial institution.
 I'm a self-taught Cybersecurity Analyst with hands-on experience in Incident Response using Microsoft Sentinel, Splunk, and ELK Stack.
 Possesses foundational skills in DFIR, malware analysis, threat hunting, and detection engineering, with growing expertise in email phishing analysis.<br><br>Actively seeking a full-time cybersecurity role with a strong focus on Blue Team defensive operations, including incident response, information security, security engineering, and SOC analysis.
 Feel free to reach out to me regarding relevant opportunities.
-Thank you.
+Thank you so much.

 ## Work Experiences